TobbaT/SingularGames/prompts/CloseEnough.md

 - The player takes a guess
 - The referee uses the tool to compare.
 - The tool replies to the referee
-- The referee assign points, and asks the next player for a guess.
+- The referee assign points, and gives a turn to the next player (cycling through in order).
 This continue until the end, or a player gets close enough (above 0.95)

+TIP : Wait for the tool to actually answer to assign any point.
+Tool will only answer after your batch.
+TIP : avoid calling the tool and giving a player a turn in one batch.
+This makes the game simpler to manage.

 Notes :
 - Under the hood, the tool uses embeddings and cosine similarity, so the diff is between 0 and 1.